MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/setup.md

 ## License request

 In order to obtain the license, you need to request the node locker license.
-The license is valid for a specific board, composed by a specific internal ID, MAC address and SD Card/MMC ID, so you cannot use the license on a different node.
+The license is valid for a specific board, so you cannot use the license on a different node.

 For the license request, you need to create the license request file.
 To do that, simply run this command: